githubtraining/security/responses/06b_final-issue.md

 Before I say good-bye, here's a recap of all the tasks you've accomplished in your repository:

 - Enable vulnerable dependency detection for private repositories
-- Detect and fix outdated dependencies with security vulnerabilities in repositories after being notified by a GitHub vulnerability alert
+- Detect and fix outdated dependencies with security vulnerabilities
 - Keep sensitive data out of your repository by leveraging the use of a `.gitignore` file

 ### What's next?